shonfeder/um-abt/README.md

   assert (Syntax.to_string i = "(λx.x)");
 ```

-Note that equality between ABTs is defined in terms of ɑ-equivalence, so we can
+Note that equality between ABTs is defined in terms of ɑ-equivalence, so we
-define the `i` using any variable, and it will be equivalent:
+could have define `i` using any variable, and it will be equivalent:

 ```ocaml
 let () =